VassiliSuhov/Console_Image_editor/README.md

-At the time this was for making noise but this project evolved for making special effects
+At the time this was for making noise but this project evolved for making special effects and editing images

 demo:

 if you past this code into your main program you will get a rolling cloud animation